mustafadag84/css-bootstrap-responsive-portfolio/README.md

 # Updated Portfolio
 This is my second portfolio which is updated version of my previous one.
-Entire portfolio has been stylied such as; some animation has been added to header section, Navigation section has been stylied with CSS hover and fonts styleid, Entire body has been covered by a under water image, 5 repositories has been added to portfolio page(include a group project), and footer section has been added github,linkedin and resume links.
+Entire portfolio has been stylied such as; some animation added to header section, Navigation section  stylied with CSS hover and fonts styleid, entire body covered by a under water image, 5 repositories added to portfolio page(include a group project), and footer section has been added github,linkedin and resume links.
 Work will continue on portfolio for better functionality and styling.